Ennosigaeon/automl_benchmark/Readme.md

 # AutoML-Benchmark
 This project evaluates the performance of various AutoML frameworks on different benchmark datasets.
-A detailed description of the evaluated frameworks and detailed evaluation results are available [here](https://arxiv.org/abs/1904.12054).
+A detailed description of the evaluated frameworks and detailed evaluation results is available in our [survey paper](https://arxiv.org/abs/1904.12054).
+The source code is available on [GitHub](https://github.com/Ennosigaeon/automl_benchmark).

 ## Installation
 - Install swig `sudo apt install swig`